-Section Section Testing Time Required Materials Start Time Stop Time Section 1 40 Minutes per Section Test books Answer documents Mathematics reference sheets Rulers Protractors (required for Grade 6) Pencils Scratch paper
+Section Section Testing Time Required Materials Start Time Stop Time Section 1 40 Minutes per Section Test books Answer documents Mathematics reference sheets Rulers Protractors (required for Grade 6) Pencils Scratch paper End of Section 1 - Stu idents Stop

 You may not have any unapproved electronic devices at your desk.
 Making calls, texting, and taking pictures are not allowed.
 If you have any electronic devices, including cell phones, with you right now, please turn them off and raise your hand.
 If you are found to have unapproved electronic devices during testing, your test might not be scored.